Han Bingyang

 Han Bingyang (born 16 January 2007) is a Chinese discus thrower.
 She won gold at the 2024 U20 World Championships.

-Career
+Biography

 She won gold in the discus throw at the 2024 Asian U20 Athletics Championships in Dubai in April 2024.

 She won gold in the discus throw at the 2024 World Athletics U20 Championships in Lima, Peru with a personal best distance of 57.57 metres.
 She had qualified second at the event, with a throw of 55.64 metres in the preliminary round, behind compatriot Huang Jingru.